Sometimes They Come Back: Adaptations

 A TV movie adaptation starring Tim Matheson as Jim aired in 1991.
-The story was originally planned to be part of the 1985 film Cat's Eye, which included two other stories adapted from Night Shift ("The Ledge" and "Quitters, Inc").
+The story was originally planned to be part of the 1985 film Cat's Eye, which includes two other stories adapted from Night Shift ("The Ledge" and "Quitters, Inc").
 However, producers thought the segment would do better on its own.
 In the film adaptation, Jimmy's brother Wayne comes back after Mueller (one of the original greasers who had survived the crash) sacrifices himself; he learned from the resurrected greasers that a dead person can come back when a living person dies.
 Jim's wife is not killed.
 Wayne's return is not sinister, and instead gives Wayne closure, allowing him to move on to the afterlife.

 The TV movie was followed by two straight-to-video sequels in 1996 (Sometimes They Come Back...
 Again) and 1998 (Sometimes They Come Back... for More).